-Chandrayaan-3: The race to unravel the mysteries of Moon's south pole
+Chandrayaan-3, Luna-25: The race to unravel the mysteries of Moon's south pole

 Data gathered by the Lunar Reconnaissance Orbiter, a Nasa spacecraft that has been orbiting the Moon for 14 years, suggests water ice is present in some of the large permanently shadowed craters that could potentially sustain humanity.
 (Water exists as a solid or vapour on the Moon because of the vacuum - the Moon doesn't have enough gravity to hold an atmosphere.)
 India's Chandrayaan-1 lunar mission was the first to find evidence of water on the Moon in 2008.

 "It is yet to be proven that the water ice is accessible or mineable.
 In other words, are there reserves of water that can be extracted economically?"
-Clive Neal, a professor of planetary geology at the US University of Notre Dame, told the BBC.
+Clive Neal, a professor of planetary geology at the US University of Notre Dame, told me.

 The prospect of finding water on the Moon is exciting in many ways, scientists say.